-At The Colleton we believe PSHE and Citizenship allows our children to become healthy, independent and responsible members of society.
+At The Colleton we believe PSHE and Citizenship enables our children to become healthy, independent and responsible members of society.
 Our pupils are encouraged to develop a sense of self-worth by playing a positive role in contributing to school life and the wider community.

-- Be aware of safety issues
+- Awareness of safety issues including in the on-line world

 - Understand what makes healthy relationships with others